 This wasn’t the first time that she had been told she was pretty; even beautiful.
-Her auburn-chestnut hair would hang in waves when she didn’t have it tied back in a braid as she did now, and her eyes were a striking green that she got from her Irish grandparents.
+Her auburn-chestnut hair would hang in waves when she didn’t have it tied back in a braid as she did now, and her green eyes (which she had been told were a striking) she got from her Irish grandparents.
 It was true that she had no lack of suitors before she was married.
-It was just all of them either seemed the brutish sort who talked about heads of steers and how many wolves they had shot; or else the wasting-away, pale sort from the ‘more cultured’ East.
+But all of them either seemed the brutish sort who talked about heads of steers and how many wolves they had shot, or else the wasting-away, pale sort from the ‘more cultured’ east.

-Jakob had been a cut above them, she admitted with a shade of guilt.
+Jacob had been a cut above them, she admitted with a shade of guilt.

 Then why didn’t I love him?

-“Say what you came here to say, Mr. Laramie,” she kept her tone formal, and made it clear that she didn’t want him and his ilk on her ranch.
+“Say what you came here to say, Mr. Laramie.”
+She kept her tone formal, and made it clear that she didn’t want him and his ilk on her ranch.

 Her ranch.
 Because that what this was all about, wasn’t it?
-Jakob hadn’t been in the ground for two weeks before Silas Laramie had ridden up here to offer to buy the place from her.
+Jacob hadn’t been in the ground for two weeks before Silas Laramie had ridden up here to offer to buy the place from her.

 “Oh, I’m just taking in the air, seeing how a widow on her own is doing out here,” Silas said with a grin.
 It was clear he knew that she did not like him.

 “Just fine thank you, praise be.
-Now if that is all-” Annie started to turn back to her fence posts.
+Now if that is all—” Anna started to turn back to her fence posts.

 “And the offer, of course,” Silas’s tone dropped to a low, serious growl.

 “I beg your pardon, Mr. Laramie?”
-Annie turned around, and fixed him with a strong glare.
+Anna turned around, and fixed him with a strong glare.

 “My earlier offer still stands, you know.
 Although I’ll have to take fifty dollars off the top, what with the price of things and the waiting.
 Making deals takes time, and there’s a lot of paperwork.
 The longer we dally about this the more trouble it will be to enlist my legal men in Cincinnati.”
 Silas said.

-Annie couldn’t believe what she was hearing.
-Here he was, as bold as brass, pretending the sale of her ranch—Jakob’s family ranch before her—was a done deal.
+Anna couldn’t believe what she was hearing.
+Here he was, as bold as brass, pretending the sale of her ranch—Jacob’s family ranch before her—was a done deal.
 As if she had already agreed.

-Annie struggled to control her temper.
-“I’ll tell you now as I told you exactly the same back then, Mr. Laramie,” Annie said forcefully.
+Anna struggled to control her temper.
+“I’ll tell you now as I told you exactly the same back then, Mr. Laramie,” Anna said forcefully.
 “My ranch is not for sale.
 I don’t care how much you offer for it.
 I don’t care if you say it’s halting the railroad or stopping the spread of civilization or some such nonsense.
-This is my land, and it’s going to stay that way,” Annie said sharply.
+This is my land, and it’s going to stay that way,” Anna said sharply.

 Silas smiled in response, as if he had been expecting such an answer.

-“Ah, Annie.
+“Ah, Anna.
 That’s the problem, isn’t it?
 Progress is coming whether you like it or not.
-I would sell now if I were you, because pretty soon that decision will be taken out of your hands-”
+I would sell it now if I were you, because pretty soon that decision will be taken out of your hands.”

-“Are you threatening me!”
-Annie said.
+“Are you threatening me?”
+Anna said.
 She was suddenly hot and flustered.
 The handle of the hammer she had been using felt comfortable curled into her fist.

 “No!
 Of course not.
 I would never threaten a lady,” Silas smiled sweetly.

-But Annie wasn’t done yet.
-She felt her heart beat and her anger flow out of her.
+But Anna wasn’t done yet.
+She felt her heart beat quicken and her anger flowed out of her.

 “And another thing, Mr. Laramie.
-I know you’ve been buying up all the land around here, claiming its for the railroad, buying them cheap and selling them on at inflated prices,” she accused him.
+I know you’ve been buying up all the land around here, claiming it’s for the railroad.
+Buying land cheap and selling it on at inflated prices,” she accused him.